Select the language and the country where you want to get your driving license

-You can apply for the theoretical exam to get a Spanish Driving Licence from DGT (official body) as long as you can verify your Spanish residence, no matter what your country of origin is.
+You can apply for the theoretical exam to get a Spanish Driving Licence in DGT (official body in Spain to issue driving licences), as long as you can verify your Spanish residence, no matter what your country of origin is.

 When you make the appointment with DGT, you should notify them of your intention to take the theoretical driving exam in English; otherwise, they will give it to you in Spanish.

-The DGT (official body) only allows you to take the driving exam for the Class B (cars) permit in English.
-All other driving permits, such as the Class A (motorcycles) or C Class (trucks) must be done in Spanish.
+Theoretical Exam: The DGT (official body) only allows you to take the driving exam for the Class B (cars) license in English.
+All other driving permits, such as the Class A (motorcycles) or Class C (trucks) must be done in Spanish.

 No, it’s not mandatory.
 You can get your driving licence without the requirement of going to a physical driving school by practising with our online tests, studying the driver’s theoretical book and submitting the required documentation to the Dirección General de Tráfico (DGT).

-We upload exam questions daily once they have been published by DGT.
+We upload exam questions every week once they have been published by DGT.
 That way, you can be sure that all our materials are fully up to date.
-The most recent updated is 16-01-2017.
+The most recent update is 02-10-2023.